ku-yoshikawa-1/foogle/README.md

 ### create your environment
 1. In Terminal, go to your foogle directory using "cd" command.

+If you dont know where is your foogle directory, pls do the following.

+Open Github Desktop -> Click "Repository" in Header bar -> Click "Open in Terminal".
+In the terminal, type "pwd" + Enter.
+You can get the foogle direcory path.

 2. run
 ```
 docker build -t foogle:latest .